maxiwu13133/Discord-for-Teachers/index.md

 # Introduction
 {: .fs-9 }
+This guide is intended to show teachers how they can use discord as a teaching tool.

 ---

 ## Discord Introduction
+Discord is a software that allows people to chat over voice channels.
+It has features such as chat channels and servers that are similar to Slack, and video streaming and voice calling features that Teachers who use Zoom are familiar with.

 ---

 ## Who is this guide for?

+This guide is for teachers who have never used Discord before.
+After going through this guide, they will be able to teach their classes through Discord.
 ---

 ## Software Versions

+This guide uses Discord (March 24, 2021) and Windows 10 64-bit system.

 ---